daniel-isidro/customer_segmentation/README.md

 ### User Manual

-We can share the dashboard with our country sales managers so they can be guided to the customer id's on the different segments and take specific actions on them.
+We can share the dashboard with our country sales managers so they can be **guided to the customer id's on the different segments** and **take specific actions on them**.
 Let's view an example: my Chinese colleague needs to be guided on what customers to contact next to **improve customer retention** or to **increase sales**.
 They would just need to open this dashboard, click on country (top right) and then on customer segment **need attention** or at **risk**, to have a specific list of customers, ordered by revenue spent in the last 365 days.
 (An unedited dataset would also include customer names and contact details, which in this case have been omitted for privacy reasons).

 ![Country - Need Attention](https://github.com/daniel-isidro/customer_segmentation/blob/main/media/cs_cn_need_attention.png?raw=true)